March 21st, 2018: Matthew 18:21-35

 “Lord, when my brother wrongs me,” Peter asks Jesus, “how often must I forgive him?
 Seven times?”
 “No,” Jesus replies, “not seven times; I say, seventy times seven times.”
+The number seven was the number of fullness, for Jews in Jesus’ day.
 Jesus was saying that the duty of forgiveness was unlimited.
 Then, as so often, Jesus tells a story to illustrate his teaching.

 No sooner delivered from his desperate plight, the official finds a colleague who owes him “a much smaller amount,” and demands immediate payment in full.
 The second official’s reaction to the demand that he pay his debt mirrors that of the first.
-“Just give me time and I will pay you back in full.”
+“Be patient with me, and I will pay you back.”
 The sole difference is that the second official’s debt could easily be paid, given reasonable time.
 How shocking for those hearing the story for the first time to learn of the first official’s harsh response.
 Seizing his colleague by the throat and throttling him, he insists that the man be imprisoned until the debt is paid.

 In the story’s conclusion the colleagues of the two debtors go and report the injustice to the king.
 Summoning the first official again, the king reminds him of the unmerited mercy he has received and, in an act of grim irony, grants the man what, in his original desperation, he had requested: time.
 Now, however, the time will be spent not in repayment but in prison, under torture.
 This detail would have deeply shocked Jesus’ hearers.
 In Jewish law torture was unknown.